cloudmesh/technologies/chapters/tech/disco.md

 ### New Text

-Disco takes on the lofty task of attempting to be a substitute for a Hadoop Distributed File System in a light weight, Python implemented method for polling data.
+Disco [:o: ref missing ] takes on the lofty task of attempting to be a substitute for a Hadoop Distributed File System in a light weight, Python implemented method for polling data.
 While Hadoop is the industry leader in distributed filesystems, Disco offers simplified coding, concepts, and